-Interview: Meet the NASA Software Engineer Intern That’s Launched a Kid’s Book About Black Woman Engineers
+Interview: Meet The NASA Software Engineer Intern Who Wrote A Kid’s Book About Black Woman Engineers

 Nia Asemota is a self-taught programmer interning at NASA as a software engineer.
 Despite being 21-years-old, Nia has dozens of accolades behind her back.
 From collaborating with Black Girls CODE as a technical instructor, being a Game Design TA at the City College of New York’s free STEM Institute to launching her own kid’s book about Black woman engineers.